 The key to bowing out gracefully is to stick to the positives and be honest but brief with your no. Earnestly thank the company for this opportunity, and express your interest in leaving the door open, if you want to.

 What’s your experience with backing out of an interview?
+Are there ways to back out of an interview that you found helpful?
 Share your wisdom in the comments, and be sure to share this post and subscribe to Punched Clocks for more career insight.

 Get everything you need to build a career you love by signing up for the newsletter.

 Latest posts by Sarah Landrum (see all)